tusharBM/best-repo-ever/README.md

 # best-repo-ever

-This is just saimple text to check my understanding.
+This is just simple text to check my understanding.